 Matt Cain, Couchbase’s CEO said, “Sorenson has developed an expertise around new go-to-market strategies and go-to-market efficiency.
 They’ve helped us think about different ways we could optimize our sales models to improve cycle time and productivity.”

 “By pulling and anonymizing data from Couchbase’s core systems, we were able to identify what Couchbase was doing well and where we thought they could make go-to-market improvements that could accelerate revenue growth,” Rob Rueckert explained.
 “Since we know every business is different, we used our analysis and benchmarks to provide suggestions and start a discussion.
 We then asked Matt and his leadership team to guide us on how we could help and where they would like us to dig in deeper.”

-Today Couchbase’s annual recurring revenue (ARR) exceeds $100 million, and the business grew over 70% in the past year.
-With $105 million in new funding that closed in May 2020, Couchbase is looking to rapidly expand its customer roster beyond the more than 30 Fortune 100 companies that already use the company’s products, including ATT, Verizon, Comcast, GE, and United Airlines.
-CEO Matt Cain concluded, “Rob Rueckert and the Sorenson team don’t like to call attention to themselves, but Couchbase’s business is having the success it is having today in large part due to Sorenson’s help.”
+Couchbase went public in July 2021.
+The company continues to expand its annual recurring revenue (ARR) and customer roster beyond the more than 30 Fortune 100 companies, including ATT, Verizon, Comcast, GE, and United Airlines, that already use Couchbase products.
+CEO Matt Cain concluded, “Rob Rueckert and the Sorenson team don’t like to call attention to themselves, but Couchbase’s success today is in large part due to Sorenson’s help.”